Home/Progressive Dentistry/Dental Implants

 Single Tooth Implants

 Single tooth implants can be used to replace individual missing teeth.
-They are designed to look, feel, and function just like natural teeth, and your dentist will carefully match the color and shape so that they blend in seamlessly with the rest of your smile.
 The implant post itself is designed to mimic the natural root of a tooth, and it is surgically inserted into the jawbone.
 Once the post has fully fused with the jaw, a connecting abutment tops the implant post, allowing a custom crown restoration to be secured in place.
 The crown replicates the visible body of the missing tooth, effectively filling the gap(s) in your smile and providing both functional and aesthetic improvement.

 Multiple Teeth Implants